Blue-Matter/MARS/README.md

 <!-- badges: end -->

 MARS (**Multi-stock Assessment with Regional Spatiotemporal dynamics**) is a multi-stock, spatially-explicit age-structured model.
-It is intended for use in fisheries where stock composition can not be readily identified in fishery data.
+As a multi-stock model, it is intended for use in fisheries where stock composition can not be readily identified in fishery data, e.g., catch and age/length composition.
+Seasonal stock availability and movement can also be explicitly modeled with a multi-spatial area configuration.

 Funding for development of MARS is provided by the NOAA Fisheries Bluefin Tuna Research Program